CircuitQ: An open-source toolbox for superconducting circuits: From the symbolic Hamiltonian to its numerical implementation

-To account for a flux offset $\tilde{\Phi}$, the cosine function in Eq.~\ref{eq:cos_implementation} can be multiplied by the complex scalar $e^{-i\tilde{\Phi}}$.
+To account for a flux offset $\tilde{\Phi}$, the exponential function in equation~\ref{eq:exponential_implementation} can be multiplied by the complex scalar $e^{-i\tilde{\Phi}}$.

+The choice of an appropriate numerical value for the discretization parameters $\Phi_{\text{max}}$, $\delta$ and $n_{\text{cutoff}}$, which determine the numerical representation of the flux and charge variables, depend on the particular circuit.
+An appropriate regime can be found by increasing (for the case of $\Phi_{\text{max}}$ and $n_{\text{cutoff}}$) or decreasing (for the case of $\delta$) the numerical value of the parameter until convergence is reached, such that the resulting spectrum of the circuit becomes almost invariant under a slight modification of those values.

-The numerical Hamiltonian is generated by using the \texttt{lambdify} function of SymPy with the parameters and matrices that have been described in this section as an input.
-The final implementation is returned as a sparse matrix in \lstinline{SciPy} format~\cite{virtanen_scipy_2020}.
-It can be helpful to visualize the eigenstates as a function of the flux variable although an implementation in the charge basis has been used.
+The numerical grid for the numerical Hamiltonian is generated using the \texttt{lambdify} function of SymPy~\cite{meurer_sympy_2017} with the parameters and matrices that have been described in this section as inputs.
+The final implementation is returned as a sparse matrix in SciPy format~\cite{virtanen_scipy_2020}.

+For some analyses, it may be helpful to visualize the eigenstates as a function of the flux variable even when an implementation in the charge basis has been used.
 For this purpose, CircuitQ provides a method which transforms the eigenvectors from the charge to the flux basis.
+To transform a state vector, given in the charge basis $\mathcal{B}_q = \{\ket{q_i} \}_i$, to a representation in the flux basis $\mathcal{B}_{\Phi} = \{\ket{\Phi_i}\}_i$, the transformation matrix $T$ can be defined, which maps the state vector from the charge to the flux basis.
+The coefficients of this matrix read:

+with $d$ being the number of basis vectors.
+We follow the same procedure in our numerical implementation, however we use a modified transformation matrix which respects the construction of the composite Hilbert space, which, in general, consists of subspaces that are either implemented in the charge or the flux basis.
+We note that depending on the size of the numerical matrices, this transformation can be numerically demanding and consequently may lead to a bottleneck in computation time.